Apia Samoa Temple

-On January 25, 2005, the same angel Moroni statue that survived the fire reclaimed its place atop the spire of the new temple.
-The statue was retrieved from the remains of the original building on July 24, 2003, and kept in storage until its reinstallment.3
+On January 25, 2005, the same angel Moroni statue that had survived the fire reclaimed its place atop the spire of the new temple.
+The statue was retrieved from the remains of the original building on July 24, 2003, and kept in storage until its reinstallment.4

 1. The Church of Jesus Christ of Latter-day Saints News Release, "Samoan Temple Will Be Rebuilt," 16 Jul.
 2003.

 2. Jerry L. King, "Samoan temple to be rebuilt on site," Church News 25 Oct.
 2003: 3.

 3. Rawinia S. Chadderton, "Block mason does double duty at temple in Samoa," Church News 29 May 2004, 31 Dec.
 2014 <http://www.ldschurchnewsarchive.com/articles/45621/Block-mason-does-double-duty-at-temple-in-Samoa.html>.

 4. Sarah Jane Weaver, "Remains of Samoa temple demolished" Church News 2 Aug.
 2003: 4.